Welkiiii/Group2_S-P500/README.md

 | ​**Long business summary**​ | Company description (50-200 words) | Text |
 | ​**Weight**​ | Index weighting percentage | Numerical |

+## Target Variable
+Revenue Growth refers to the percentage increase or decrease in a company's revenue over a defined period of time.
+It serves as a critical indicator of a company's financial health and market performance.
+In our analysis, we utilize revenue growth as our primary target variable to evaluate and classify companies into distinct performance categories: High, Middle, Low, and Negative.
+This classification allows us to effectively assess and compare the companies' growth potential and operational success within the context of the S&P 500 dataset.

 ## Project workflow

 ### 1. Data Preparation